neos/doctools/TheDefinitiveGuide/PartIII/Persistence.rst

 	The directory generated migrations are written to is only used when creating migrations.
 	The migrations visible to the system are read from *Migrations/<DbPlatForm>* in each package.
-The <DbPlatform> represents the target platform, e.g. ``Mysql`` (as in Doctrine DBAL but with the first character uppercased).
+The *<DbPlatform>* represents the target platform, e.g. ``Mysql`` (as in Doctrine DBAL but with the first character uppercased).

 After you generated a migration, you will probably need to clean up a little, as there might be differences being picked up that are not useful or can be optimized.
-An example is when you rename a model: the migration will drop the old table and create the new one, but what you want instead is to rename the table.
+An example is when you rename a model: The migration will drop the old table and create the new one, but what you want instead is to *rename* the table.
 Also you must to make sure each finished migration file only deals with one package and then move it to the *Migrations* directory in that package.
 This way different packages can be mixed and still a reasonable migration history can be built up.